-It’s easy to walk into an art store, see a canvas that will fit on that empty spot of the wall and know for certain that it’s the right size of canvas that you need.
+It’s easy to walk into an art store, see a canvas that will fit on that empty spot of the wall and know it’s the canvas you need.
 But, what about digital art?
-The canvas is the size of my screen, whether it’s small or large.
+The canvas looks like it’s the size of my screen, whether it’s small or large.
 It’s so easy to choose the wrong sizing and make a mistake.
 So, the question is, what’s a good canvas size for digital art?

 For printed work, your digital art canvas should be the same size as your desired final print.
 Use an inch to pixel converter to find your dimensions in pixels.
 The size of your canvas designed for the web depends on the platform you plan to display it on.
 The DPI of your canvas should be at least 150 for web work and 300 for print work.